tusharpatel88/CurrencyExchangeDiscountCalculation/README.md

    Affiliate: 10% discount.
    Customer for over 2 years: 5% discount.
    Every $100 on the bill: $5 discount.
-   Discount rules do not apply to groceries.
+   Percentage Discount rules do not apply to groceries.
    Only one percentage discount can apply to a bill.
+   Every $100 on the bill: $5 discount will apply to all the bill.

    Currency Conversion:
    Convert the total amount to the target currency using the retrieved exchange rates.
    Calculate the final payable amount in the target currency after applying discounts.

-3. Authentication:
+4. Authentication:

    API endpoints are secured using authentication mechanisms.

-4. API Endpoint:
+5. API Endpoint:

    The main API endpoint for calculation: /api/calculate Accepts parameters like: